 Double-Check that the Box is Intact and Still Strong

 This is the big one.
-If you want to reuse your packaging, then the box needs to appear as if it were brand new, and has never been used before.
+If you want to reuse your packaging, then the box needs to appear as if it were brand new and like it’s never been used before.
 If the box you plan to reuse is all torn up and lopsided, then you probably shouldn’t use it a second time.
 It will likely fall apart at some point during its journey to your recipient, and no one wants that to happen.

-If You’re Reusing a USPS Box, You Need to Pay for the Specific Service on the Box
+Be Sure to Pay for the Specific USPS Service on the Box

 For example, you can reuse a Priority Mail Medium Flat Rate Box…but you’ll still have to pay for Priority Mail Medium Flat Rate postage.
 You can learn more about paying for the specific service on USPS boxes in our guide USPS Branded Boxes: Paying for the Right Postage.